LifeFuels Smart Bottle

 Where to Purchase

 In 2021, it was announced that LifeFuels will be discontinued, but it was announced around early 2022 that LifeFuels was coming back.
-You can still see the Amazon listing here, but as of this update, the only place to get LifeFuels is from the official website.
+You can still see the Amazon listing here, but as of this update, the official website (lifefuelsplus.com) does not appear to be working.
 The review below was originally posted in April 2020, and is left in its original form to reflect my review at that time.

 About LifeFuels